sethaxen/sethaxen.com/blog/index.md

 @def title = "Blog"
 @def tags = ["blog"]

-Random writings that I didn't feel like turning into papers.
+Random thoughts on math, statistics, and code that I haven't felt like turning into papers.

+### Posts

 {{blogposts}}